tbnobody/OpenDTU/README.md

 * <https://www.printables.com/model/376840-esp32-ahoy-opendtu-pcb-housing>

 ## Available layouts for printed circuit boards

 * [BreakoutBoard - sample printed circuit board for OpenDTU and Ahoy](https://github.com/dokuhn/openDTU-BreakoutBoard)
 * [Board for OpenDTU with Display](https://github.com/SteffMUC/openDTU_wDisplay2)
 * [OpenDTU PCB mit Display](https://github.com/turrican944/OpenDTU-PCB)
 * [PCB for OpenDTU in Cable Branchbox](https://github.com/plewka/ESP-Solar_OpenDTU)

 ## Building

 * Building the WebApp
   * The WebApp can be build using yarn

-    ```
+    ```sh
     $ cd webapp
     $ yarn install
     $ yarn build
     ```

   * The updated output is placed in the 'webapp_dist' directory
   * It is only necessary to build the webapp when you made changes to it

 * Building the microcontroller firmware
   * Visual Studio Code with the PlatformIO Extension is required for building

 ## Troubleshooting

 * First: When there is no light on the solar panels, the inverter completely turns off and does not answer to OpenDTU!
 So if you assembled your OpenDTU in the evening, wait until tomorrow.
 * When there is no data received from the inverter(s) - try to reduce the distance between the openDTU and the inverter (e.g. move it to the window towards the roof)
 * Under Settings -> DTU Settings you can increase the transmit power "PA level".
 Default is "minimum".